JMU CS345 - Software Engineering

 Your JUnit tests must be in a package named testing and each test class must include the word "Test" in its name.

-4 Final Review and Deliverables
+3 Final Product Review and Deliverables

 Copyright 2024